-Connect C# to PostgreSQL with Entity Framework Core
+Connect C# to PostgreSQL With Entity Framework Core

-In the ever-evolving world of .NET applications, integrating databases with frameworks is more than critical.
-Particularly, combining PostgreSQL with Entity Framework Core (EF Core), a modern object-database mapper for .NET, provides developers with a powerful tool for data access and management.
-This integration not only optimizes development processes but also enhances application performance.
-This guide will describe how to effectively use EF Core with PostgreSQL for creating .NET applications.
+EF Core is a modern ORM for .NET, and it provides developers with a powerful tool for data access and management.
+This integration not only optimizes development processes but also improves application performance.
+So, let us see how to effectively use EF Core with PostgreSQL for creating .NET applications, we have prepared a detailed step-by-step guide.

-Key features of Entity Framework Core 8
+Key features of Entity Framework Core

 EF Core 8 represents a significant advancement in the .NET data access technology landscape, especially when used in conjunction with PostgreSQL.
 It introduces a set of features and improvements that simplify database operations and enhance developer productivity.

-Here are some key features of EF Core 8 that are particularly beneficial for PostgreSQL users:
+Here are some key features of EF Core that are particularly beneficial for PostgreSQL users:

-• Complex types support
+- Complex types support

-• Enhanced LINQ capabilities
+- Enhanced LINQ capabilities

-• Interceptors and diagnostics
+- Interceptors and diagnostics

-• Improved migrations experience
+- Improved migrations experience

-• Raw SQL queries for unmapped types
+- Raw SQL queries for unmapped types

 Why dotConnect for PostgreSQL?